rust-lang/rust/text/0000-really-tagged-unions.md

 Since the whole point of this proposal is to enable low-level control, the guide-level explanation should cover all the relevant corner-cases and details in sufficient detail.
 All that remains is to discuss implementation details.

-It was [informally decided earilier this year](https://github.com/rust-lang/rust/issues/40029) that `repr(X)`should have the behaviour this RFC proposes, as it was being partially relied on (in that it supressed dangerous optimizations) and it made sense to the developers.
+It was [informally decided earilier this year](https://github.com/rust-lang/rust/issues/40029) that `repr(Int)`should have the behaviour this RFC proposes, as it was being partially relied on (in that it supressed dangerous optimizations) and it made sense to the developers.
 There is even a test in the rust-lang repo that was added to ensure that this behaviour doesn't regress.
 So this part of the proposal is already implemented and somewhat tested on stable Rust.
 This RFC just seeks to codify that this won't break in the future.

-However `repr(C, X)` currently doesn't do anything different from `repr(X)`.
-Changing this should be a relatively minor tweak to the code that lowers Rust code to a particular ABI.
-Anyone relying on `repr(C, X)` being the same as `repr(X)` is relying on unspecified behaviour, but a cargo bomb run should still be done just to check.
+However `repr(C, Int)` currently doesn't do anything different from `repr(Int)`.
+Changing this is a relatively minor tweak to the code that lowers Rust code to a particular ABI.
+Anyone relying on `repr(C, Int)` being the same as `repr(Int)` is relying on unspecified behaviour, but a cargo bomb run should still be done just to check.

-TODO: add a run-pass test that should be added to the Rust repo.
+A PR [has been submitted](https://github.com/rust-lang/rust/pull/46123) to implement this, along with several tests.

 # Drawbacks
 [drawbacks]: #drawbacks

-Half of this proposal is already implemented, and the other half should be trivial.
+Half of this proposal is already implemented, and the other half has an implementation submitted (~20 line patch).
 The existence of this proposal can also be completely ignored by anyone who doesn't care about it, as they can keep using the default Rust repr.
 This is simply making things that exist sort-of-by-accident do something useful, which is basically a pure win considering the implementation/maintenance burden is minimal.

-One minor issue with this proposal is that there's no way to request the `repr(X)` layout with the `repr(C)` tag size.
+One minor issue with this proposal is that there's no way to request the `repr(Int)` layout with the `repr(C)` tag size.
 To be blunt, this doesn't seem very important.
 It's unclear if developers should even use bare `repr(C)` on tagged unions, as the default C enum size is actually quite large for a tag.
 This is also consistent with the Rust philosophy of trying to minimize unecessary platform-specific details.
 Also, a desperate Rust programmer could acquire the desired behaviour with platform-specific cfgs (Rust has to basically guess at the type of a `repr(C)` enum anyway).

 The remaining drawbacks amount to "what if this is the *wrong* interpretation", which shall be adressed in the alternatives.